Flood geology: Cuvier and Jameson

 Georges Cuvier, working with Alexandre Brongniart, examined tertiary strata in the region around Paris.
 Cuvier found that fossils identified rock formations as alternating between marine and terrestrial deposits, indicating "repeated irruptions and retreats of the sea" which he identified with a long series of sudden catastrophes which had caused extinctions.
 In his 1812 Discours préliminaire to his Recherches sur les ossemens fossiles de quadrupeds put forward a synthesis of this research into the long prehistoric period, and a historical approach to the most recent catastrophe.
 His historical approach tested empirical claims in the biblical text of Genesis against other ancient writings to pick out the "real facts" from "interested fictions".
 In his assessment, Moses had written the account around 3,300 years ago, long after the events described.
-Cuvier only discussed the Genesis Flood in general terms, as the most recent example of "an event of an universal catastrophe, occasioned by an irruption of the waters" not set "much further back than five or six thousand years ago".
+Cuvier only discussed the Genesis flood in general terms, as the most recent example of "an event of an [sic] universal catastrophe, occasioned by an irruption of the waters" not set "much further back than five or six thousand years ago".
 The historical texts could be loosely related to evidence such as overturned strata and "heaps of debris and rounded pebbles".
 An English translation was published in 1813 with a preface and notes by Robert Jameson, Regius Professor of Natural history at the University of Edinburgh.
 He began the preface with a sentence which ignored Cuvier's historical approach and instead deferred to revelation: